radoslavian/profil_recruitment_task/Readme.md

 Jeffrey, 854869516: Brian, 13
 Danny, 342559287: David, 3
 Ebony, 289862947: Deanna, 3
+...
 ```

 ## WARNING
-Bash (and probably other Linux shells) interprets some
+Bash (and probably other Linux shells) interprets certain
 characters as special (e.g. !, #, $) - if login fails
 using the correct password, enter this password in
 single quotes - __' '__ (like _literal string_